Britain's Asda invests in start up Lean Kitchen Network - NewsBreak

 The supermarket group said it had invested in LKN alongside hospitality investor Edition Capital, preceding a larger Series A round of funding later this year.
 It did not disclose financial details.

-Asda said it was also backing LKN, which works with brands such as Pepsico, Heinz and Doritos, to target further growth in the hospitality sector by partnering with large hotel operators, restaurants and pub chains.
+Asda said it was also backing LKN, which works with brands such as Pepsico (PEP.O), Heinz (KHC.O) and Doritos, to target further growth in the hospitality sector by partnering with large hotel operators, restaurants and pub chains.

 Comments / 0